Q: How demanding is this program for time?

 A: The one credit is earned through successful completion of the program.
 The credit will be issued at the end of the spring semester.

-Q: What if a formal event or skills workshop is scheduled during the time I have class?
+Q: What if an event is scheduled during the time I have class?

 A: You are still expected to attend WINGS program events, even if you have a class that meets during the same time.
 When this happens, you can request a letter from the Program Director written to your professor, informing her/him about the event and asking her/him to excuse your absence from class.
 In the history of this program, we’ve not heard of a single professor penalizing a student for missing class to attend a WINGS event.
 In fact, we often receive emails from professors confirming that their students are excused and that they think it’s wonderful their students participate in programs like WINGS.